Plain English Breakdown

 What This Bill Does

-- Disqualifies someone from becoming a peace officer if they were employed as an immigration enforcement officer for a federal agency after January 20, 2025.
+- Disqualifies someone from becoming a peace officer if they were previously employed as a sworn law enforcement officer for a federal agency engaged in immigration enforcement and personally assisted with such activities after January 20, 2025.

-- Allows people who had such jobs to apply to become peace officers only after waiting at least 10 years since leaving that job.
+- Allows individuals who worked in federal immigration enforcement to apply to become peace officers only after waiting at least ten years since leaving that job.

-- Requires local law enforcement agencies to follow these new rules and may need extra help from the state if this causes them problems.
+- Requires local law enforcement agencies to follow these new rules about hiring peace officers.

 Who It Names or Affects